clokep/relapse/docs/usage/configuration/config_documentation.md

 * `system_mxid_display_name`: set the display name of the "notices" user
 * `system_mxid_avatar_url`: set the avatar for the "notices" user
 * `room_name`: set the room name of the server notices room
 * `room_avatar_url`: optional string.
 The room avatar to use for server notice rooms.
 If set to the empty string `""`, notice rooms will not be given an avatar.
-Defaults to the empty string. _Added in Synapse 1.99.0._
+Defaults to the empty string. _Added in Relapse 1.99.0._
 * `room_topic`: optional string.
 The topic to use for server notice rooms.
 If set to the empty string `""`, notice rooms will not be given a topic.
-Defaults to the empty string.  _Added in Synapse 1.99.0._
+Defaults to the empty string.  _Added in Relapse 1.99.0._
 * `auto_join`: boolean.
 If true, the user will be automatically joined to the room instead of being invited.
-  Defaults to false. _Added in Synapse 1.98.0._
+  Defaults to false. _Added in Relapse 1.98.0._

 Note that the name, topic and avatar of existing server notice rooms will only be updated when a new notice event is sent.